It is notoriously difficult to figure out how much used furniture is worth.

 At the upper end, you have solid wood, well-fitting and intricate joints, and typically a lustrous finish.

-Cheaper furniture will tend to be made of veneered particleboard with rudimentary jointing, and may even have been self-assembly.
+Cheaper furniture tends to be made of veneered particleboard with rudimentary jointing, and may even have been self-assembly.

 If your furniture is a more popular size, then you have a larger potential marketplace.